 - When the larvae are feeding on the wood, they leave droppings called frass behind them.
 This looked like fine sawdust and was viewed under magnification.
 It can have a lemon type shape.

 - The structural weakness of floorboards.
 Floorboards giving way could indicate the presence of wood burrowing pests which would require Liverpool woodworm removal treatment.

 - Presence of dead beetles around wood.
 You may also see live beetles between May and October when they mature and emerge.

-When the furniture is affected, non-chemical treatment for woodworm removal is possible.
+When the furniture is affected, non-insecticide treatment for woodworm removal is possible.
 These can include using heat.
 In this method of Liverpool, woodworm treatment may be heated to above 52 degrees Celsius for Common furniture beetles and Deathwatch beetles and held there for 8 hours.
-This will kill the woodworm without the use of Liverpool woodworm treatment spray.
+This will kill the Woodworm without the use of Liverpool woodworm treatment spray.